ltrybuch/lib-themisui/themis_components/thFilter/readme.md

   * `select-options-value-field` (*optional*) indicates the value-field to use in the returned JSON.
 Defaults to "value".

+  * `select-options-callback` (*optional*) is the function to call with the response from `select-options-url` as a parameter. `select-options-callback` should return the array of options to use, with each option specifying a `name` and `value` attribute.

 #### Input filter options

 ```json